19 Jun HempMeds Receives First Import Approval for RSHO-X™ in Argentina

 HempMeds® first introduced its line of RSHO™ CBD products to Latin America in 2014 when Brazil began approving the importation of RSHO™ for patients in the country on a case by case basis.
 HempMeds® launched HempMeds® Brasil to work within Brazil’s unique legal framework for CBD products.
 Soon, the country’s health authority and lawmakers would approve patients looking to access RSHO™ for a number of conditions.
 The next year, the government in Brazil began subsidizing the full-cost of CBD products for their citizens.

 Mexico would become the next Latin American country to authorize CBD products for patients suffering from certain medical conditions.
-Working closely with doctors, patients, and lawmakers in the country, HempMeds® created RSHO-X™, a first of its kind THC-free CBD product, specifically to meet the tight restrictions in Mexico on products containing THC.
+Working closely with doctors, patients, and lawmakers in the country, HempMeds® created RSHO-X™, a first of its kind CBD product with no detectable THC, specifically to meet the tight restrictions in Mexico on products containing THC.
 The government of the State of Mexico would go on to subsidize CBD products for citizens living there.

 HempMeds® began distributing CBD products to patients in a third Latin American country in 2016 when it expanded its operations into Paraguay.
 Previous to Paraguay’s decision to approve RSHO™ for import, all cannabis products, even hemp-derived CBD, were banned in the country.
 The company has also started business operations in Chile and Colombia, with patients there importing RSHO™ products with the government’s approval.